Henry Nicols: Early life

 Nicols was the youngest of Joan and Hank Nicols' three children.
-At 18 months of age, he was diagnosed with haemophilia, a genetic disorder that meant he needed hundreds of transfusions to help his blood clot.
-This exposed him to many blood-borne infections, including Human Immunodeficiency Virus (HIV), with which he was diagnosed in 1984, at age eleven.
+At 18 months of age, he was diagnosed with haemophilia, a genetic disorder that impairs blood clotting and requires frequent blood transfusions to improve it.
+This exposed him to many blood-borne infections, including Human Immunodeficiency Virus (HIV).
+In 1984, Nicols was diagnosed with HIV at age eleven.
 When Nicols was diagnosed, HIV/AIDS was a new, poorly understood disease that was highly stigmatized and had no known treatment.
-Other HIV-positive hemophiliacs, including the Ray brothers in Arcadia, Florida and Ryan White from Kokomo, Indiana, had to fight lengthy and highly publicized legal battles to be allowed to stay in school, and were attacked by people in their communities.
-To avoid a similar experience, Nicols and his family chose not to tell anyone, including close friends and family, about his HIV infection.
+Other HIV-positive hemophiliacs, including the Ray brothers in Arcadia, Florida and Ryan White from Kokomo, Indiana, had to fight lengthy and highly publicized legal battles to be allowed to stay in school.
+To avoid public scrutiny, Nicols and his family chose not to tell anyone, including close friends and family, about being HIV positive.

-Nicols's parents tried give him a normal life and to keep people from judging him by his illness.
-He grew up in Cooperstown, New York, attended high school and received treatment for his HIV more than 200 miles away in New York City, where a child with AIDS might attract less attention.
+Nicols was raised in Cooperstown, New York, but attended high school and received treatment for his HIV more than 200 miles away in New York City to avoid stigma.
 He was an avid camper and backpacker, took karate lessons, and threw himself into being a Boy Scout.
-By the time he was seventeen he was working to achieve the rank of Eagle Scout, the highest honor available to Boy Scouts in America.
+By the time he was seventeen, Nicols was working to achieve the rank of Eagle Scout.
 This requires earning at least twenty-one merit badges and creating a project that demonstrates leadership and service to the community.
 In 1990, Nicols had his first opportunistic infection, which meant that he had progressed from being HIV-positive to having AIDS.
 Nicols's doctors told the family that he had about two years left to live.

 Activism

-After being diagnosed with AIDS, Nicols decided that he couldn't be quiet about his illness any longer.
+After being diagnosed with AIDS, Nicols decided that he could not be quiet about his illness any longer.
 He was working to become an Eagle Scout, and felt that if he wanted to be a leader, he had to be willing to talk about his experience.
-In an interview with People, Nicols said, "It was time I got it off my chest and did good with it."
+In an interview with People magazine, Nicols said, "It was time I got it off my chest and did good with it."

 Nicols's parents were originally uncertain about his plan to tell the world that he had AIDS.
-They were concerned about how the town would react, and didn't want their family to experience the animosity that others had.
+They were concerned about how the town would react, and did not want their family to experience the animosity that others had.
 However, they talked about it and decided that they needed to respect their son's choice and support him.

 Nicols started by telling his close friends and local school officials.
 His friends were shocked, but supportive, and the Cooperstown school board volunteered to help Nicols tell the world.
 The Nicols family, reassured by the reaction so far, went on to the next step: a press conference in which Nicols would tell the public.